The world’s healthiest, longest-living people: what do they eat, drink and do?

 I wrote two books about my findings; 50 Secrets of the World’s Longest-Living People (Perseus, US, 2006) and The Live-Longer Diet (Piatkus, UK, 2003).
 The places I studied and wrote about in my books are Okinawa in Japan, Bama in China, Campodimele in Italy, Symi in Greece, and Hunza in Pakistan; I have also since visited the ‘Blue Zones’ Costa Rica and Sardinia.
 In these books I have combined my knowledge as a nutritionist with the ancient wisdom in these places – you will find that these two approaches marry perfectly.

-Yoko Ono said, in Oprah Winfrey’s ‘O!’
-Magazine, that 50 Secrets is one of seven books which made a difference to her.
+50 Secrets was featured in Oprah Winfrey’s ‘O!’
+Magazine as one of seven books which made a difference to Yoko Ono.

-You can read ten of my less-obvious, but very useful, tips from the longevity hot spots in the August 2017 issue of Psychologies Magazine.
+You can read ten top tips from the longevity hot spots in the August 2017 issue of Psychologies Magazine.

 BUY 50 SECRETS OF THE WORLD’S LONGEST-LIVING PEOPLE